quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 retry service, MUST use the following format, which includes:

 - A 1 bit token type identifier.
-- An 7 bit token key identifier.
+- A 7 bit token key identifier.
 - A 96 bit unique token number transmitted in clear text, but protected as part of the AEAD associated data.
 - A token body, encoding the Original Destination Connection ID and the